gselvaraj24/BigDataSpark/README.md

 # BigDataSpark
 Big data sample code and instructions.
-A companion for the [BigData with Spark article (t.b.d.)](https://medium.com).
+A companion for the [BigData with Spark article](http://nuvostaq.github.io/BigDataSpark/).

 Check out the Wiki for the instructions.